spectralmind/sonarflow-ios/README.md

 Thomas Lidy, Ewald Peiszer, Johann Waldherr and Wolfgang Jochum

-Spectralmind’s audio analysis and music discovery applications allow computers to hear music in a similar way as humans do and consequently to find and recommend music by its mere content.
+Spectralmindâ€™s audio analysis and music discovery applications allow computers to hear music in a similar way as humans do and consequently to find and recommend music by its mere content.
 This technology is an enabler for solutions in media search, categorization and recommendation.

 In addition to Sonarflow iOS App, Spectralmind also created Sonarflow Android App and SEARCH by Sound Platform for audio content analysis (see below).